annhanlon/clacs2022/README.md

 You can also include Youtube videos by using the param ve-video code and the youtube video ID.
 This is a TED-Ed video called "The first and last king of Haiti," by Marlene Daut, created in 2019.
 <param ve-video id="q7lfSjjMNU8" title="The first and last kind of Haiti">

-## Multiple viewers
+## Finding IIIF resources

-This object is from the National Archives of Haiti, and is found in the Library of Congress's World Digital Library collection.
-This is the Laws of the French Colony of Saint-Domingue.
+This object is from the National Archives of Haiti, and is found in the Library of Congress's [World Digital Library](https://www.loc.gov/collections/world-digital-library/about-this-collection/) collection.
+The Laws of the French Colony of Saint-Domingue.
 Cap-Français: P. Roux, -07 to -08, 1801, [https://www.loc.gov/item/2021666967/](https://www.loc.gov/item/2021666967/).
 <param ve-image
        manifest="https://www.loc.gov/item/2021666967/manifest.json">